 The cross trainer works your full body.
 They’re great for weight loss and strengthening the muscles and are a popular choice of exercise machine for those with a home gym.

-The cross trainer uses larger muscle groups and although the workout can feel easier compared to the treadmill or rowing machine, increasing the resistance will definitely work your muscles and burn a few extra calories along the way.
+The cross trainer uses larger muscle groups.
+Although the workout can feel easier than the treadmill or rowing machine, increasing the resistance will work your muscles and burn a few extra calories.
 If you’re someone who experiences joint issues, the cross trainer is a great exercise machine to use as it’s an impact-free workout.

 As far as cardio machines go, the rowing machine is arguably the best.
-It enables you to do a full body workout as it uses a range of muscles.
-Interval training on the rowing machine is effective and will definitely test your endurance, whilst burning calories!
+It enables you to do a full-body workout as it uses a range of muscles.
+In addition, interval training on the rowing machine is effective and will definitely test your endurance whilst burning calories!

 Rowing machines contribute to a range of fitness goals such as weight loss, endurance and strengthening.
-If you’re looking for a low-impact workout, it doesn’t put as much stress on your joints as other cardio machines will such as the treadmill.
+However, if you’re looking for a low-impact workout, it doesn’t put as much stress on your joints as other cardio machines will, such as the treadmill.

 It’s a great way to burn fat and calories faster, especially if you do interval training on it.
 They’re also an effective cardiovascular workout, meaning every time you workout on the treadmill, it’s improving the health of your heart.

 As far as exercise bikes go, the spin bike is the closest to an outdoor bike and has several great benefits when working out.
 You can opt for a long-distance cycling workout or do HIIT training on it.